 Capacitor (noun)

-Two weeks ago, I passed a grueling test.
-I work as an Electrical Engineer developing electronics, and, by definition, I do all the usual activities associated with this profession.
-Unfortunately, this test was designed for IT (computer network) technicians with three or more years of experience.
-The topics focused on IT basics, network security, system attacks, and computer organizations.
-Of course, I have no IT training and limited computer networking experience.
-However, because my work is a government contractor, all employees with computer access needed to pass this test.
+It was meant for trained IT technicians with three or more years of experience.
+The topics focused on IT basics, network security, system attacks, and computer organization.
+Of course, I have no IT training and limited experience in computer networking.

-The material was super difficult, and I struggled for three solid weeks to grasp the basic concepts.
-A big part of the studying was learning unfamiliar vocabulary.
-The hardest part was IT specific acronyms.
-As I studied, I realized there was more to IT terms than basic definitions.
+I found the material to be super difficult, and I struggled for three solid weeks to grasp the basic concepts.
+A big part of the studying was learning unfamiliar vocabulary, including IT-specific acronyms.

 You’re the best -Bill

-December 08, 2021
+December 08, 2021 Updated April 25, 2026

 BUY MY BOOK